Team-Push-To-Production/P2P/README.md

 # Project ECOM
 Project ECOM is a single page e-commerce web application created utilizing React and Node/Express.
-This project was created by a team of three engineers at DJAM Industries.
+This project was collaboratively built by a team of four engineers at DJAM Industries.

 ![Screenshot](https://i.makeagif.com/media/2-25-2022/zsFKJB.gif)